nova-video-player/aos-AVP/faq/faq.md

     * in nova settings unselect "process '.nfo' files"
     * in nova settings launch a "rescrape all" and wait for completion
     * in nova settings launch an "export already scraped videos" and wait for completion (**this step will override any existing .nfo file**)
-* versions later than v6.0.30 targets API31 and due to Android storage restrictions for API30, local NFO/JPG media information files for videos stored on local storage have been moved to nova public application folder located /sdcard/Android/data/org.courville.nova/files/nfoPoster
+* Versions later than v6.0.30 targets API31 and due to Android storage restrictions for API30, local NFO/JPG media information files for videos stored on local storage have been moved to nova public application folder located /sdcard/Android/data/org.courville.nova/files/nfoPoster
- * If you ever want to get back to nova v5.xx, you will need to clean application data *and cache*
+ * If you ever want to get back to nova v5.xx, you will need to clean application data ***and cache***

 ## I’d like to request a new feature.